With a little help from your friends: semi-cooperative games via Joker moves: Proofs

-\textit{Proof.} We follow the proof of \theoremref{thm:jokerstratwinning}, but use the probabilistic definitions at all places in this proof.
-Hence we adapt the proof as follows: \begin{itemize} \item We define $\sigma \in \Sigma_1^r(q)$ as a probabilistic Joker attractor strategy. \item In the first case we suppose that $q \notin \pjokerg$, and use \theoremref{thm:probjokerwinreach} instead of \theoremref{thm:jokerwinreach}. \item In the second case we take $q \in \pjokerg$ and prove that $\sigma$ is cost-minimal by induction on $k = \pjrankg(q)$. \begin{itemize} \item In case $k=0$ we use a probabilistic attractor strategy (\definitionref{def:pattr}) instead of a plain attractor strategy, and similarly use no Joker actions, so $\sigma$ is cost-minimal. \item In case $k > 0$ we have the induction hypothesis that any $\sigma' \in \Sigma_1^r(q')$ with $\pjrankg(q') = k-1$ is cost-minimal. \begin{itemize} \item If $q \in \pjstate$, then $\sigma$ uses a Joker action $(q'',a,x) \in w\pjokerg$.
-By \definitionref{def:pjokers} we have that $ q'' \in \pjoker{k-1}$, so $\sigma$ is cost-minimal when starting in $q''$.
-By the probabilistic Joker attractor construction we know that there is no possibility to reach $ q''$ from $q$ with probability 1 (...), because $q$ has been excluded by $\sattr_1$ at some point.
-For same reasons as in the proof of \theoremref{thm:jokerstratwinning} it is minimum cost to spend 1 Joker action, so $\sigma$ is cost-minimal in this case. \item If $q \notin \pjstate$ then $\sigma$ is a probabilistic attractor strategy to a Joker state of $\pjoker{k}$, using 0 cost actions only.
+\textit{Proof \autoref{thm:probjokerstratwinning}.} We follow the proof of \autoref{thm:jokerstratwinning}, but use the probabilistic definitions at all places in this proof.
+Hence we adapt the proof as follows: \begin{itemize} \item We define $\sigma \in \Sigma_1^r(q)$ as a randomized Joker strategy. \item In the first case we suppose that $q \notin \pjokerg$, and use \autoref{thm:probjokerwinreach} instead of \autoref{thm:jokerwinreach}. \item In the second case we take $q \in \pjokerg$ and prove that $\sigma$ is cost-minimal by induction on $k = \pjrankg(q)$. \begin{itemize} \item In case $k=0$ we use a randomized Joker strategy (\autoref{def:pattr}) instead of a standard attractor strategy, and similarly use no Joker actions, so $\sigma$ is cost-minimal. \item In case $k > 0$ we have the induction hypothesis that any $\sigma' \in \Sigma_1^r(q')$ with $\pjrankg(q') = m$ for $m < k$ is cost-minimal. \begin{itemize} \item If $q \in \pjstate$, then $\sigma$ uses a Joker action $(a,x,q'')$ with $(q,(a,x,q'')) \in w\pjokerg$.
+By \autoref{def:pjokers} we have that $ q'' \in \pjoker{m}$, so $\sigma$ is cost-minimal when starting in $q''$.
+By the probabilistic Joker attractor construction we know that there is no possibility to reach $ q''$ from $q$ with probability 1, because $q$ has been excluded by $\sattr_1$ at some point.
+For same reasons as in the proof of \autoref{thm:jokerstratwinning} it is minimum cost to spend 1 Joker action, so $\sigma$ is cost-minimal in this case. \item If $q \notin \pjstate$ then $\sigma$ is a randomized Joker strategy to a Joker state of $\pjoker{k}$, using 0 cost actions only.
 Upon reaching a Joker state we follow the above reasoning.
 Hence $\sigma$ is also cost-minimal in this case. \end{itemize} \end{itemize} \end{itemize}